anebz/cloud/Accreditations/aws_solutions_associate.md

 AWS Glue is a serverless ETL service that crawls data, builds a data catalog, performs data preparation, transformation and ingestion.
 But doesn't allow the usage of big data frameworks.

+### Fargate

+Useful for microservices and launching containers in a serverless way, also helps with container cluster management.
+For ECS & Fargate, specify CPU and memory at the task definition

 ## X. Storage

 ![image.png](http://media.tutorialsdojo.com/aws-storage-services.png)

 * Amazon FSx For Lustre: high-performing *parallel* file system for fast processing of workloads
-* Amazon FSx For Windows File Server: fully managed Microsoft Windows filesystem with support for SMB protocol, Windows NFTS, Microsoft Active Directory integrations
+* Amazon FSx For Windows File Server: fully managed Microsoft Windows filesystem with support for SMB protocol, Windows NFTS, Microsoft Active Directory integrations.
+Useful for app workloads that require shared file storage.
 * AWS Storage gateway: integrate the on-premises network to AWS but doesn't migrate apps.
 If using a fileshare in Storage Gateway, the on-premises systems are still kept.
 Hybrid storage solutions.
-Enables Active Directory users to deploy storage on their workstations as a drive. mounted as a disk for on-premises desktop computers
+Enables Active Directory users to deploy storage on their workstations as a drive. mounted as a disk for on-premises desktop computers.
+To access the data moved to S3, use File Gateway, not S3 API.
 * AWS DataSync: upload all data to AWS, 100% cloud architecture. nothing stored on-prem.
 * EFS: only supports Linux workloads